virtuozzo/cloudscripting-docs/docs/reference/events.md

 ### onBeforeMigrate

-The event is related to the <a href="https://docs.jelastic.com/environment-regions-migration" target="_blank">*migrate environment*</a> action and is called before it.
+The event is related to the <a href="https://docs.jelastic.com/environment-regions-migration" target="_blank">*migrating environment*</a> action and is called before it.

 **Event Placeholders:**